-Rampart Reservoir Trail is a 13.7 mile heavily trafficked loop trail located near Woodland Park, CO that features a lake and is rated as moderate.
+Rampart Reservoir Trail is a 13.7 mile heavily trafficked loop trail located near Woodland Park, Colorado that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash